max-muoto/typing-deprecated-pep/spec.md

 ## Type checker behavior

 It's recommened that type-checkers re-use the same static-analysis configuration options that exist for `warnings.deprecated`, for `typing.Deprecated`.
 For example, [`reportDeprecated` in Pyright](https://microsoft.github.io/pyright/#/configuration?id=main-configuration-options) would additionally report violations for `typing.Deprecated`, when implemented.

+When no message is provided, type-checkers should use a default message of their choosing, for example `This class "{name} is deprecated."`.
+If a message is provided, it should be used in the warning message.

 ## Survey of existing deprecation mechanisms